'Beauty and the Beast' shelved in Malaysia despite approval

 The film's characters include manservant LeFou, who plays the sidekick to the story's villain Gaston, and, according to director Bill Condon, "is confused about his sexuality."
 Condon has described a brief scene as a "gay moment."

-Russia last week approved the movie but banned children under 16 from watching it.
+Russia last week approved the movie but banned children under 16 from watching it without the accompaniment of someone over 16.

+Malaysia's censors in 2010 loosened decades of restrictions on sexual and religious content in movies, but still kept a tight leash on tiny bikinis, kisses and passionate hugs.

 Comments